List of Coronation Street characters introduced in 2020: Nicky Wheatley

 Gary Gillatt from Inside Soap joked that Nicky "has the best 'appalled' face in soap.
 She's like a human emoji".

+Lucie Fernsby

+Lucie Fernsby, portrayed by Nicola Duffett, is a woman in prison that befriends Yasmeen Metcalfe (Shelley King).
+Her casting was announced on 7 July 2020 with Jess Lee from Digital Spy reporting: "Nicola Duffett – who played Debbie Bates on EastEnders between 1993 and 1995 – will be seen on screen in the Weatherfield soap from next week as Lucie, Yasmeen's prison friend."
+This was Duffett's second role on Coronation Street after playing a character named Mrs Bird in 2015.

+Lucie discovers that Yasmeen is being psychologically abused and coercively controlled by her husband Geoff Metcalfe (Ian Bartholomew), and she explains to Yasmeen that she too was in a controlling relationship, and states that she is in prison due to what she did to her abusive former partner.
+She gives Yasmeen a contraband phone, and suggests that she should call him to end their marriage.

 Elaine Jones

 Elaine Jones, played by Paula Wilcox, made her first appearance on 20 July 2020.
 Elaine is introduced as the ex-wife of Geoff Metcalfe (Ian Bartholomew), due to Geoff psychologically abusing and coercively controlling his current wife, Yasmeen Metcalfe (Shelley King).
 Elaine visits Yasmeen in prison under the false pretence that she is from a prison charity, later revealing herself as Geoff's former wife.
 She explains that Geoff abused and controlled her for several years, and advises her to read books about coercive control.
 Yasmeen's granddaughter Alya Nazir (Sair Khan) approaches Elaine when she sees her in Weatherfield, and asks her to stand against Geoff in court; Elaine declines as she remains fearful of Geoff.
 Elaine reveals that she is the biological mother of Tim Metcalfe (Joe Duttine), who Geoff said had died of cancer in the 1970s.
 She tells Tim that Geoff had an affair with her best friend Tessa, who later married Geoff and raised Tim, and forced her to abandon the marital home, leaving Tim behind.
 When Geoff learns that Elaine is in Weatherfield and sees her in the street, he threatens her, and is later seen disposing of her SIM card.
 When Alya tries to contact Elaine, it transpires that she has gone missing.

 Digital Spy described Elaine's role in the coercive control storyline as "pivotal", and hinted that her arrival in Weatherfield "may offer fresh hope for Yasmeen".
 Actress Wilcox said that being part of the storyline was "daunting", and that she "quickly realised that [she] was going to be part of something very big and very important".
 Viewers began to suspect that Elaine would be revealed as the mother of Geoff's son Tim Metcalfe (Joe Duttine), which producers later confirmed to be true.
 Wilcox has appeared in the series previously in 1969, as Janice Langton, the sister of Ray Langton (Neville Buswell).